-A higher percentage of Al/ANs in this service area currently have asthma (22.8%) compared with the general population (10.5%).
+In all UIHO service areas combined, 10.7% of Al/ANs have asthma compared with 8.4% of the general population.
 This difference is statistically significant.
 Providing preventive treatment to those with asthma can help meet the Healthy People 2020 goal of reducing days of school and work missed, hospitalizations and deaths due to asthma.